cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 <br>

 Cambridge Water Polo (CWP) is open to all area High School and Middle School aged players.
-We are planning to have two Cambridge Water Polo (CWP) teams this year.
-There will be one Division 2 team and one Division 3 team.
+We are planning to have two teams this year.
+There will be one Division 2 (D2) team and one Division 3 (D3) team.
 Both teams will be co-ed as we have done since the inception of CWP.
 The CWP coaches will determine the rosters for the D2 and D3 teams after tryouts and CWP practices.

 <br>